jonnyirwin/obsidian-sandbox/B - Notes/Setting up a new Second Brain.md

 				- **B - Notes** - **D - Templates/(Template) - Note.md
 			- User script functions
 				- Script files folder location - **E -Scripts**
+		- Metabind
+			- Enable JavaScript
+## TODO
+- [ ] Next Actions
+- [ ] Top level MOCs
+	- [ ] Projects
+	- [ ] Areas
+	- [ ] Resources
+	- [ ] Archives
+- [ ] Meetings - automatically pickup project that it is under - using a quickadd macro which allows you to run user scripts and access the obsidian and quickadd apis.
+- [ ] TODOs
+- [ ] Back and forward on daily notes
+- [ ] Startup page with keyboard shortcuts
+- [ ] Project daily actions (form of TODOs)
+- [ ] change priority/status of Projects from MOC
+- [ ] Move to data core instead of dataview
+- [ ] Really not sure if meta b£ind is needed at all - if can set sensible keyboard shortcuts for quickadd macros

+### Help
+- In Dataview, use `console.log` to show the properties that can be used in code: **Ctrl+Shift+I**